l7mp/l7mp/doc/README.md

 | path | &nbsp; | string | HTTP URL for to serve. | &nbsp; | &nbsp; |

 # io.l7mp.api.v1.UDPSingletonListenerSpec
 A connected UDP listener that accepts UDP datagrams from a specified remote address-port pair.
+In connected mode, waits for the first packet from the specified remote IP/port pair and connects back.
+In unconnected mode (connect field not specified), waits for the first packet and uses the source IP/port in that packet as remote to which it connects back.
+In any case, subsequent packets will be accepted only from the same remote.
 - protocol: UDP
 - session ID: IP 5-tuple
 - type: datagram